 During the week Sally was in the front yard, I continued doing research on the Internet for an alternative guard.
 I happened upon a website about predator pee.
 From their website, "If you are a first time visitor, you might wonder as to why anyone would buy or sell urine from Coyotes, Foxes, Bobcats, Mountain Lions, Fishercats, Bears and Wolves.
 To fully understand how 100% Predator Urine works, you first need a little bit of insight into animal behavior.
 In the wild, the relationship between predator and prey defines the daily routine of virtually every animal alive whether it is in your backyard or the deepest wilderness.
 The predator marks its territory with urine and stalks its prey.
 Members of like species recognize the urine scent triggering instinctive behavior related to territorial dominance.
 That is why PredatorPee works so well for training cats and dogs where to "go."
 In addition, prey like deer, mice, squirrels etc. react to the marking scent of their predators by seeking to avoid those predators at all costs.
 It is the law of the wild.
 In this life and death game of hide and seek, the scent of urine is often the only warning a prey has that a predator is nearby.
 PredatorPee puts that instinct to work for you in your yard, home and garden."

 I spent some time contemplating predator pee.
 Knowing coyotes do have a natural fear of humans and knowing there is plenty of their desired cuisine in our neck of the woods - small mammals, such as voles, prairie dogs, eastern cottontails, ground squirrels, and mice in our area, I decided they didn’t need to have my flock as an appetizer and to use their fear of humans to my advantage.
-Farmboy and I now pee in a plastic coffee container and during our evening walk we pour it on the wooden posts of our fence, which are every 30' apart along the perimeter of our property.
+Farmboy and I now pee in a plastic coffee container and pour it into a 5-gallon bucket.
+When the big bucket is full, we go for a perimeter walk and pour it on the wooden posts of our fence, which are every 30' apart.

 So far, we haven't seen any more coyotes on our property and when they are howling at night, they don't sound nearly as close to us as they were.
 Did I discover a "guard" that won't cause me more stress than the coyotes do...only time will tell?